 The Route: there are three ways to the top, two on the east where you can take the main road from Sutrio or the forest road from Priola.
 The Giro d’Italia has used the Sutrio road before but the third route, the western flank from Ovaro, seems to have become the settled choice for the Giro in recent years.
 From Ovaro It’s 10km long and climbs at an average of 12% which would be enough to make it an exceptional climb but it’s got sustained sections at 15% or more.
 It climbs to a ski area.

 On TV the race climbs up so fast but the lone rider scales each long ramp in slow motion.
-The Mortirolo is a rival for difficulty but from memory it’s split by repeated hairpins, intermediate goals to aim for.
+The Mortirolo is a rival for difficulty but it’s packed with hairpins, intermediate goals to aim for and if it bites it rolls better.
 The Zoncolan has switchbacks too but progress between them seems so much slower.